 Lamphier Spelling Variations

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Lamphier is distinguished by a number of regional variations.
 The many spelling variations of the name include Pierre, Pierres, De Pierre, De Pierres, Pyerre, Pyerres, De Pyerre, De Pyerres, Lapierre, Lapierres, La Pierre, La Pierres, La Pyerre, La Pyerres, Lanphere, Lanpher, Lanphier and many more.

 Early Notables of the Lamphier family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early lamphier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lamphier Notables in all our PDF Extended History products and printed products wherever possible.